 Does your child need special care for physical, mental or social health?
 Or, do you want a physician who’s entirely focused on children’s health?
 Then it may make sense to opt for a pediatrician.

 Ask any pediatrician why they chose their career and there’s a good chance they’ll tell you that they love children and want to help them.
 They understand that being a parent can be tough – and that growing up can be even tougher.

-Many parents prefer to see a pediatrician because they like having a dedicated specialist for everything from teething to teen anxiety.
+Many parents prefer to see a pediatrician because they like having a dedicated specialist for everything from teething symptoms to teen anxiety.
 But because pediatricians specialize in the care of children, your child will need to change doctors at some point, usually before they are 18.

 At what age should you switch from a pediatrician to a family doctor?

 Pediatricians are trained to treat kids up to around 18 years of age.
 Some stop seeing their patients earlier, while others continue to see their patients through college or even beyond.
 But that doesn’t mean your child should continue going to the same doctor for as long as possible.